With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Here’s a quick question.
 Do we stick with our resolutions to stay fit?

 You’re right.
-Most of the time, it is tough to keep resolutions and there can be many reasons for that.
+Most of the time, it is tough to keep resolutions, and there can be many reasons.

 But at heart—it is all about patience, serious commitment, and motivation.
 Here’s where stories can play a critical role.